BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 The demographics of the ABM are based upon UK national data for 2018 from the Office of National Statistics (ONS).
 Individuals are categorised into nine age groups by decade, from age group (0-9 years) to (80+ years).
-The simulation is run on a static population and the proportion of individuals in each age group is the same as that specified by the population level statistics in Table~\ref{table_demographic_parameters}.
+The simulation is run on a static population and the proportion of individuals in each age group is the same as that specified by the population level statistics in Table **Demographic Parameters**.
 Every individual is part of a household, which forms an important part of their daily interactions.
-Household size data is shown in Table~\ref{table_demographic_parameters}.
+Household size data is shown in Table **Demographic Parameters**.
 Since the duration of the simulated epidemic is less than a year, we do not consider changes in the population due to births, deaths due to other causes, and migration.

 Interaction Network